mco-gh/quizaic/docs/api-reference.md

 ## Purpose and overview

-The purpose of this API is to address the data needs relating to constructing, generating, operating, and playing online trivia quizzes.
+The purpose of this API is to address the data needs relating to constructing, generating, hosting, and playing online trivia quizzes.

 - A *quiz* is an interactive online competition containing a sequence of challenges questions.
-- A *survey* is a non-competitive, information gathering form of a *quiz*
+- A *survey* or *poll* is a special, non-competitive, form of a *quiz* for information gathering.
 - A *generator* generates a *quiz* based on *host* specifications.
 - A *player* participates in a *quiz*.
 - A *host* creates and runs a *quiz*.